openstax/corgi/docs/operations/updating_the_stack.rst

 The entire COPS system is deployed using Docker swarm.
 Docker swarm provides a ``docker stack`` command that will deploy a set of services based on a docker-compose file.
+Refer to :ref:`operations-setting-up-the-swarm` to do the initial setup of the servers with swarm.

 The stack can also be updated when there are changes.
 The deployment process is currently done manually but is fairly straightforward.

 The steps at a high level are: